kuil09/Execution-Journal-MCP/README.md

-# Tool Execution Planning & Cancellation System
+# Tool Execution Planning (Ledger-first)

-A Model Context Protocol (MCP) server for managing tool call sequences with contextual dependencies.
-This system helps AI coordinate multiple tool calls and handle failures through manual cancellation actions.
+An MCP server that helps AI coordinate sequential tool calls and keep a ledger of decisions and compensations.
+The system does not execute rollbacks; it provides a durable memo pad.

 ## What This System Actually Does

 **This is NOT the MSA Saga pattern for distributed transactions.** Instead, this system manages "loose contextual connections" between tool calls.
 For example:

-- If a "travel booking" tool call fails, a "hat purchase" tool call that is contextually linked should also be cancelled
+- If a "travel booking" tool call fails, a contextually linked next step should be stopped
-- If a "database migration" fails, related "backup creation" and "notification sending" should be cancelled
+- If a "database migration" fails, related "backup creation" and "notification sending" should be reconsidered
-- The AI is responsible for detecting failures and manually invoking cancellation tools
+- The AI is responsible for detecting failures and manually deciding actions; the server records them (ledger)

-## Core Concept: Execution Support, Not Execution Guarantee
+## Core Concept: Execution Support, Not Execution Guarantee (Ledger)

 This system provides **execution support** for complex tool call sequences, not automatic execution guarantees.
 The AI must:

-- Design robust plans with proper cancellation strategies
+- Design sequential plans and declare which steps are cancellable
-- Monitor execution status continuously
+- Monitor execution status
-- Handle failures manually by calling cancellation tools
+- Handle failures manually and record actions using the ledger
 - Consider contextual dependencies between tool calls

 ## Available Tools

 ### Plan Management
-- **`save_plan`** - Save a tool execution plan with contextual dependencies
+- **`save_plan`** - Save a sequential plan; each step may include `cancellable`
-- **`execute_plan`** - Execute a saved plan with optional configuration
+- **`execute_plan`** - Execute a saved plan (sequential)

 ### Execution Control
 - **`status`** - Check execution status and progress
-- **`control`** - Pause, resume, or cancel executions
+- **`control`** - Cancel execution
-- **`record_compensation`** - Log cancellation actions for audit trails
+- **`record_compensation`** - Append a ledger event about manual compensation/cancellation

 ## Usage Examples

-### 1. Save a Travel Planning Plan
+### 1. Save a Travel Planning Plan (with cancellability)
 ```json
 {
   "plan": {